elasticio/elasticio.github.io/content/_guides/managing-workspaces.md

 ### Deleting workspace: API

-To delete workspace via the API we make an HTTP `DELETE` call to the the following endpoint `{{site.data.tenant.apiBaseUri}}/v2/workspaces/{WORKSPACE_ID}`.
+To delete workspace via the API please use the corresponding endpoint.
 Here you must only provide the ID of the workspace.
+For more information, visit the [API documentation]({{site.data.tenant.apiDocsUri}}/v2#/workspaces/delete_workspaces__workspace_id_).

 > **Please note** No warning message comes when you execute this call via the API.

 ## Workspace members